 The Company generally warrants its products against certain manufacturing and other defects.
 The Company provides warranties for all of its products ranging from 90 days to the lifetime of the product.
 Warranty expenses are accrued at the time of sale based on the Company's estimated cost to repair expected returns for products.
 This liability is based primarily on historical experiences of actual warranty claims as well as current information on repair costs.
 The warranty liability of \$9,165 and \$9,143 is recorded in accrued expenses in the accompanying consolidated balance sheet as of November 30, 2001 and 2002, respectively.
 In addition, the Company records a reserve for product repair costs.
-The reserve for product repair costs of \$3,902 and \$6,267 is recorded as a reduction to inventory in the accompanying consolidated balance sheet as of November 30, 2001 and 2002, respectively.
-Warranty claims and product repair costs expense for each of the fiscal years ended November 30, 2001 and 2002 were \$8,256, \$11,319 and \$6,985, respectively.
+This reserve is based upon the quantities of defective inventory on hand and an estimate of the cost to repair such defective inventory The reserve for product repair costs of \$3,902 and \$6,267 is recorded as a reduction to inventory in the accompanying consolidated balance sheet as of November 30, 2001 and 2002, respectively.
+Warranty claims and product repair costs expense for each of the fiscal years ended November 30, 2000, 2001 and 2002 were \$8,256, \$11,319 and \$6,985, respectively.